littlebee/react-datum/CONTRIBUTING.md

 Test it out:

-'grunt test'
+'grunt build test'

-The test task will run the build task first.
 If you want to build without running tests (you might want to always run tests tho, just saying):

 `grunt build`